 Being charged with any criminal offense in Florida should be taken seriously by the defendant; however, domestic battery charges warrant additional consideration because of the far-reaching consequences of a conviction.
-If you have been charged with domestic battery in the state of Florida, it is crucial that you understand the charges, the potential penalties, and the negative impact that a conviction may have on your future.
+If you have been charged with domestic battery in the state of Florida, besides having an expert lawyer by your side, it is crucial that you understand the charges, the potential penalties, and the negative impact that a conviction may have on your future.

 Florida is like many states that have made significant changes over the past several decades to the way they approach domestic violence, from the moment a call is made to law enforcement.
 Because domestic violence was once something that law enforcement and the courts frequently considered a “private matter”, changes have been made to both policies and laws that ensure all incidences of domestic violence are taken seriously.
 What this means in practical terms is that if the police are called to a domestic violence situation, chances are good that someone is going to jail.